1engels/ION_Mail/README.md

 3.- m_serverconfig.txt

-This file contains the server configuration values like SMTP Server IP, sender name, destination list and Timezone (I use GMT 0 if your linking localtime from clock module)
+This file contains the server configuration values like SMTP Server IP, sender name, destination list and Timezone (Use GMT 0 if your linking localtime from clock module)

 CALLING THE PROGRAM FROM Launching Module